 2. Wrap your baby’s arms with a thin cloth…before swaddling

-- Lay a folded thin blanket or cloth diaper on the open SNOO Sack—across the area where the baby’s upper back will rest - then lay your baby on top of the cloth, Velcro armband, & swaddle.
+- Lay a folded thin blanket on the open SNOO Sack—across the area where the baby’s upper back will rest.
+Then lay your baby on top of the cloth and swaddle.

 - Fold one side of the blanket over your baby's arm and underneath their body.
 Repeat on the other side.
 Securing both of your baby’s arms down at their sides.

-- Now, pull the sack's Velcro armbands across the upper belly—keeping your baby's arms straight at the sides.
-Make sure the band is snug and low covering the wrists.
+- Now, pull the sack's arm bands across the upper belly—keeping your baby's arms straight at the sides.
+Make sure the band is snug and covering the wrists.

-- Bring the Leg Flap up and attach it to the Velcro armband.
+- Bring the leg flap up and attach it to the arm band.
 Zip the swaddle fully closed—top and bottom.
 (You can find photos of this technique in this blog post on swaddling.)

 3. Try a little freedom